-WENJUN JIANG, JING CHEN, and XIAOFEI DING, Hunan University, China JIE WU, Temple University, USA JIAWEI HE, Hunan University, China GUOJUN WANG, Guangzhou University, China
+WENJUN JIANG\, JING CHEN, XIAOFEI DING, Hunan University, China JIE WU, Temple University, USA JIAWEI HE, Hunan University, China GUOJUN WANG, Guangzhou University, China

 In online systems, including e-commerce platforms, many users resort to the reviews or comments generated by previous consumers for decision making, while their time is limited to deal with many reviews.
 Therefore, a review summary, which contains all important features in user-generated reviews, is expected.
-In this article, we study "how to generate a comprehensive review summary from a large number of user-generated reviews."
+In this paper, we study "how to generate a comprehensive review summary from a large number of user-generated reviews."
 This can be implemented by text summarization, which mainly has two types of extractive and abstractive approaches.
 Both of these approaches can deal with both supervised and unsupervised scenarios, but the former may generate redundant and incoherent summaries, while the latter can avoid redundancy but usually can only deal with short sequences.
 Moreover, both approaches may neglect the sentiment information.
 To address the above issues, we propose comprehensive Review Summary Generation frameworks to deal with the supervised and unsupervised scenarios.
-We design two different preprocess models of reranking and selecting to identify the important sentences while keeping users' sentiment in the original reviews.
+We design two different preprocess models of re-ranking and selecting to identify the important sentences while keeping users' sentiment in the original reviews.
 These sentences can be further used to generate review summaries with text summarization methods.
-Experimental results in seven real-world datasets (Idebate, Rotten Tomatoes Amazon, Yelp, and three unlabelled product review datasets in Amazon) demonstrate that our work performs well in review summary generation.
+Experimental results in seven real world datasets (Idebate, Rotten Tomatoes Amazon, Yelp and three unlabelled product review datasets in Amazon) demonstrate that our work performs well in review summary generation.
 Moreover, the re-ranking and selecting models show different characteristics.

-$\label{eq:CCS Concepts: Computing methodologies} \rightarrow Natural language generation; \bullet Information systems \\ \rightarrow Online shopping;$ https://doi.org/10.1145/3448015
+$$\label{eq:ccsconcepts} \begin{split} &\text{CCS Concepts: } \bullet \textbf{Computing methodologies} \to \textbf{Natural language generation; } \bullet \textbf{Information systems} \\ & \to \textbf{Online shopping;} \end{split}$$

-Additional Key Words and Phrases: User-generated review, review summary generation, text summarization, supervised and unsupervised scenarios
+Additional Key Words and Phrases: user-generated review, review summary generation, text summarization, supervised and unsupervised scenarios